divarvel/blog/posts/2018-07-19-bake-delicious-macaroon-burritos-with-servant.md

 - you can freely add any caveat to a macaroon, as it renders it _less_ powerful.
-- macaroons validation works in reverse compared to common intution: a macaroon with no restrictions is almighty: you need to be careful when creating a macaroon, but when you validate one, there is no risk of forgetting to check something, since the checklist is embedded in the
+- macaroons validation works in reverse compared to common intuition: a macaroon with no restrictions is almighty: you need to be careful when creating a macaroon, but when you validate one, there is no risk of forgetting to check something, since the checklist is embedded in the